tmaximini/tmaximini.github.io/_posts/2014-12-29-improving-scroll-performance-for-lists-in-ionic-framework.markdown

 ### Native scrolling

 Native scrolling means we tell Ionic not to use its [$ionicScrollDelegate](http://ionicframework.com/docs/api/service/$ionicScrollDelegate/) service for scrolling, but instead fall back to the browser's own scrolling behaviour.
-As scrolling is one of the most basic features of any browser, this usually means we get a great performance on across all devices.
+As scrolling is one of the most basic features of any browser, this usually means we get a great performance across all devices.
 There are a few drawbacks from this solution though:

 * Scroll behaviour might differentiate quite a bit between different browsers and operating systems.
-This bit us quite a few times, especially with iOS being weird with firing scroll events.
+This bit us a few times, especially with iOS being weird with firing scroll events.
 See [this blog post by TJ VanToll](http://developer.telerik.com/featured/scroll-event-change-ios-8-big-deal/) for more information on iOS scroll behaviour.
 * By default, no scrollbar is visible (Can be overwritten by CSS).
 * Infinite Scroll and Pull to refresh won't work, we had to write our own solution for both.